Everything is fine and normal. Just ask the mannequin at the next table.

 Wheatley, the Dartmouth neuroscientist, once led an experiment in which researchers gave participants a series of images of a doll morphing into a person and asked them to choose the point at which it began to look like it was alive.
 People who were made to feel lonely before the experiment chose an image that was closer to the doll side of the spectrum.

-“So that might suggest that if we are really starved for social interaction — we have this social hunger to be with other people — that it might, in fact, allow us to be a little bit more lenient about what we accept as human beings in our midst,” says Wheatley.
+“So that might suggest that if we are really starved for social interaction — we have this social hunger to be with other people — that it might, in fact, allow us to be a little bit more lenient about what we accept as human beings in our midst,” Wheatley says.

 (Shown some of the images of mannequin diners for this story, Wheatley replied, “Oh, wow, this is so much worse than I had imagined.”)